DanielLashyn/Pen_Table/README.md

 An unintentional design was the angle given when the pen table was placed on top of the desk.
 Because of the angle the device could be used ontop of the table and a phone could be placed inside.
 To allow for viewing the lecture slides without requiring two hands.

+ #TODO add picture of pentable resting and  inside desk

  #TODO add design specs here